We have 2 results for your current selection

 As the body's ability to produce coenzyme Q10 and convert it to ubiquinol decreases, it becomes increasingly important to take a coenzyme Q10 and/or ubiquinol supplements to maintain health.

 Coenzyme Q10 should normally be sufficient for young, healthy people.
-Healthy adults between 20 and 30 years old can easily metabolize coenzyme Q10 and convert it to ubiquinol.
-So taking Coenzyme Q10 is probably the most effective way to increase ubiquinol levels.
+Healthy adults between 20 and 30 years old can easily metabolise coenzyme Q10 and convert it to ubiquinol.
+So, taking Coenzyme Q10 is probably the most effective way to increase ubiquinol levels.

 For people over 30, however, taking ubiquinol is likely to make more sense, as the body's ability to produce coenzyme Q10 and convert it to ubiquinol is constantly decreasing with age.

 An optimal ubiquinol level is important for everyone who wants to support the health of the heart, brain, and liver.
-Since ubiquinol is already converted, it can be used by the body immediately and is, therefore, the ideal choice for those who cannot effectively convert coenzyme Q10 into ubiquinol themselves.
+Since ubiquinol is already converted, it can be used by the body immediately and so is the ideal choice for those who cannot effectively convert coenzyme Q10 into ubiquinol themselves.

 The recommended dosage of Ubiquinol varies, depending on the needs of the individual.
 However, the elderly or those who suspect that their coenzyme Q10 levels are too low due to illness should start with ubiquinol 200 mg per day.
 Studies show that at this dose, the ubiquinol stores are replenished after around two weeks.
 Then, 100 mg per day is sufficient to maintain the ubiquinol storage.

-Since ubiquinol is easily oxidized in air, it was difficult to offer it in a stable form as a dietary supplement.
-Thanks to advanced technology, however, scientists were able to develop a manufacturing process with which ubiquinol in its reduced form is stabilized and bioavailable from the body.
+Since ubiquinol is easily oxidised in air, it was difficult to offer it in a stable form as a dietary supplement.
+Thanks to advanced technology, however, scientists were able to develop a manufacturing process with which ubiquinol in its reduced form is stabilised and bioavailable from the body.